Last updated December 26th, 2021.

-Learning where you shouldn’t invest is just as crucial as knowing where you should.
-My strong belief is that you shouldn’t buy property in Dubai.
+Knowing where you shouldn’t invest is just as crucial as learning about where you should.
+Our strong belief is that you shouldn’t buy property in Dubai.

-Occasionally, I enjoy writing articles like these.
-The internet is filled with real estate developers and marketers alike telling you where to invest.
+Occasionally, we enjoy writing articles like these.
+The internet is filled with real estate investors, developers, and marketers alike telling you where to invest.

 Getting advice about why not to invest is far less common.
-The reason is simple: no one makes any profit by telling you not to spend money.
+The reason is simple: no one makes any profit by suggesting that you don’t spend money.

 Real estate in Japan and Myanmar among several others also received a negative rating from us.

 They could even be acting out of truly genuine concern.
-Either way, I’m always glad to give an honest opinion.
+Either way, we’re always glad to give an honest opinion here at InvestAsian.
 Here are three reasons why you shouldn’t buy property in Dubai.

 Dubai’s Property Market During Recession

 It’s amazing how people can forget the recent past so easily.
-The human brain generally isn’t good at remembering lessons from last decade and adapting accordingly.
+The human brain generally isn’t good at remembering lessons from last decade or adapting accordingly.